 The kids got up from the couch and followed me through into the next room, a dining room.
 In the center was a wooden dining table, a china cabinet against the far wall and the faint light of a tall standing lamp in the corner.
 The walls were painted a dark plum with a framed picture of an elk on the right one.

 As soon as we stepped into that dining room, I felt the presence.
 We were being watched but the old woman was nowhere to be seen.

 “Hello,” I called out into the emptiness.
 “Where did you go?
 We saw you look into the front room.”

 “She’s not back here, Daddy.
 But somehow, she is.
 I can feel it,” Emily whispered.

 To the left of the dining room was another doorway to another room, the light was off.
-I took a peek inside.
+I peeked inside.
 It was a small pantry.
-Shelves aligned the walls with all manner of jarred and canned food, strawberry preserves, vegetables, bags of flower, grains and the like.
+Shelves aligned the walls with all manner of jarred and canned food, strawberry preserves, vegetables, bags of flower, grains, and the like.

 We then stepped into the next room directly ahead, which was some other kind of living space, like a second living room.
 There was a brown couch with a yellow flower pattern against the wood paneled wall on the right.
 Another dimly lit lamp sat on an end table next to it.
 Across from the couch against the left wall was an antique television set, the big floor model kind.

 The very last room at the back of the house was a small untidy kitchen with a tiny unkempt bathroom next to it.